+Table 5 The parameters of YOLO model training

 The resulting performance metrics are presented subsequently.
 Given that the primary objective of this experiment is to assess the efficacy of the YOLO models in determining assembly states, Precision and Recall are considered the most pertinent metrics as they directly reflect the accuracy of state classification.
 In contrast, mAP50 and mAP50-95 primarily measure the localization accuracy, specifically the overlap between predicted and ground truth bounding boxes.
 While important, localization accuracy is deemed secondary to classification correctness for this study's objective.
 Consequently, Precision and Recall will be utilized to evaluate and compare the performance of the single-YOLO and group-YOLO models in accurately identifying assembly states.

 Model Training and Convergence